incerta/schematox/README.md

 - **Construction speed is mid-pack for schematox** — superstruct builds schemas fastest, ajv by far the slowest.

 See [`benchmark/README.md`](./benchmark/README.md) for full methodology, result tables, and the reasoning behind the ranking.

+## Why this works, and why other schema-as-data libraries cannot

+`Infer<T>` is an ordinary TypeScript conditional type over the `Schema` union — it pattern-matches on the schema's own `type`/`of`/`brand`/`optional`/`nullable` keys and builds the output type from them.
+Nothing about that computation cares whether the object came from a builder, a hand-written literal, `JSON.parse`, or a codegen step.
+The `schema` constant in the [Static schema](#static-schema) example was typed with nothing but a plain object literal and `as const satisfies Schema` — no call to `object()`/`string()` was involved, and `Infer` still recovers the fully branded `User` type.

+That's not how JSON-Schema-based "data" libraries do it:

+- **TypeBox** schemas are real JSON Schema at runtime, and `Static<T>` also looks like structural inference — but it's reading a `static` field that exists only in the *type* TypeBox's `Type.String()`/`Type.Object()` builders fabricate for their return value.
+It is never actually present on the object at runtime, and you cannot write it yourself in a literal, because doing so would require already knowing the TypeScript type you're trying to derive.
+Take a JSON Schema object from anywhere outside TypeBox's own builders — a database row, a config file, an OpenAPI document — and `Static<T>` has nothing to read; you get validation but no type.
+- **Plain JSON Schema / ajv** have no compile-time type at all.
+The schema is data, full stop — there is no equivalent of `Infer`/`Static` to call.

+So the "Static schema" mode here isn't just "you can also write JSON instead of calling a builder" — it's that the type contract for a piece of data can itself be expressed *as that same data*, and TypeScript will recover it, regardless of where the data came from. `Struct`/`Construct` are conveniences built on top of the same `Schema` shape, not a separate, richer format the Static mode is missing out on.